AVAnnotate/documentation/pages/templates.md

 This guide provides templates for uploading project information to AVAnnotate in bulk via spreadsheets.
 AVAnnotate will take .CSV, .TSV, Excel, and .VTT files.

 **1. Project Level:** Include one Event and one Tag spreadsheet.
-* [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true): Each row in the event spreadsheet is a unique “Event” in the project.
+* [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true){:target="_blank" rel="noopener"}: Each row in the event spreadsheet is a unique “Event” in the project.
 Note: Events may include multiple AV files.
 See below.
-* [Tag Spreadsheet Template](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?usp=sharing&ouid=112492510360958259862&rtpof=true&sd=true): Each row in the tag spreadsheet is a unique tag in the project.
+* [Tag Spreadsheet Template](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?usp=sharing&ouid=112492510360958259862&rtpof=true&sd=true){:target="_blank" rel="noopener"}: Each row in the tag spreadsheet is a unique tag in the project.

-**2. Event Level:** [Annotation Spreadsheet Template](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true) (or "sets") correspond to each AV file.
+**2. Event Level:** [Annotation Spreadsheet Template](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true){:target="_blank" rel="noopener"} (or "sets") correspond to each AV file.
 AV files may have multiple corresponding annotation sets.
 Events may have multiple corresponding AV files with multiple annotation sets.
 * Annotation Spreadsheet: Each row in an annotation spreadsheet is a single annotation corresponding to a timestamp on the AV file.

 {: .warning }